What Happens During Sleep?

 If you find it difficult to sleep in winter it could be because your home is too hot rather than too cold.
 Getting the body to the right temperature is key to getting a good night’s rest.
 As your body relaxes into sleep, your body temperature naturally drops a few degrees.
 This means in the winter when you have heating on, hot water bottles and electric blankets to keep you warm, you are actually creating a bad environment for sleep.

 By keeping your home artificially warm, you’re tricking your body into staying awake.
 Your body needs to cool before sleep so turn down the thermostat and snuggle into bed.
 If you are too warm, your brain takes this as a sign you are ready to wake up as your body naturally warms up as it wakes you out of deep sleep.
 To recreate the cooling down of your body before rest, try having a hot bath around an hour before you want to go to sleep.
 The accelerated cooling effect this has will trick your body into thinking it is time to go to sleep.
+You can also try getting a mattress with cooling properties.

 While waking during the REM phase of sleep can be unpleasant, it is not harmful.
 Over time, humans have evolved to sleep in stages to get the best quality rest but also to be able to wake quickly and safely.
 In the past, we needed to be more alert to defend ourselves from predators.
 Nowadays, we are more likely to sleep lightly if we are worried about an alarm going off or listening out for the cries from a newborn.